Sexually transmitted infections (STIs)

 The spots do not usually leave scars, but you may notice that each one leaves a tiny patch of lighter skin or a small pitted mark.

-Molluscum contagiosum is usually diagnosed by physical examination.
-A doctor may also take a sample from one of the spots.
+Molluscum contagiosum is usually diagnosed by physical examination, and tests are not often required.
+A doctor may also take a sample from one of the spots if a diagnosis is more uncertain.

 All Umbrella clinics offer testing for sexually transmitted infections.